 Other ways of processing weed

-Cannabis can also be activated through solvent extraction and ice-water extraction, which are both complex chemical processes.
+Cannabis can also be activated through solvent and ice-water extraction, which are both complex chemical processes.

 These methods produce a concentrate that ends up being used for dabbing, although it can be kept in an oily state as well.
-The important point of all this is that cannabinoids in marijuana need to be activated so that the body can get high.
+The important point of all this is that cannabinoids in marijuana need to be activated in order to get high.

 It’s this activation that gives your weed the psychoactive and medical benefits you are looking to get, and you can thank decarboxylation for that.